danagilliann/infrastructure-interview/README.md

 ## Submit

-To submit either create a repository on Github with this code (extra points) and email it to us at ycp217 at nyu.edu OR zip up the app folder as `<lastname>_<firstname>.zip`, and email it to ycp217 at nyu.edu.
+To submit either create a **private** repository on Github with this code (extra points) and email it to us at ycp217 at nyu.edu OR zip up the app folder as `<lastname>_<firstname>.zip`, and email it to ycp217 at nyu.edu.

+If the repository is private on Github please add `ycp217` as a collaborator.